IBM/zopeneditor-sample/README-VSCODE.md

 Make sure that you have installed and configure the prerequisites above.

 This extension is provided by IBM only as a download from ibm.com.
 It is not available in the VS Code Marketplace.
-The downloaded file is called `ibm-wazi-vscode-0.2.0.vsix`.
+The downloaded file is called `ibm-wazi-vscode-0.2.1.vsix`.
 To install this extension file there are two alternative methods:

-1. Use the VS Code Command Line providing the path to the `.vsix` file :
+1. Use the VS Code Command Line providing the path to the `.vsix` file:

     ```bash
     code myExtensionFolder\myExtension.vsix